A nation's culture resides in the hearts and in the soul of its people.

 There are also places with the name Macedonia in other parts of the world, and there are numerous towns in the United States with this name.

-It doesn't make sense, to me, anyway, to fight over a name.
-See below for an explanation.The one thing the video does not mention is that there is a region called "Pirin Macedonia" in Bulgaria.
+It doesn't make sense to me to fight over a name.
+See video below for an explanation.The one thing it does not mention is that there is a region called "Pirin Macedonia" in Bulgaria.
 Its official name is Blagoevgrad Province.

 By the way if people danced more, there would be no fighting.
 Too much time, money and energy are spent on war.